-In recent years, many rental markets have heated up considerably.
-According to the U.S. Census Bureau, on average apartment rents climbed by 36 percent in the decade prior to the pandemic.
-This means that in many markets, Housing Credit properties could demand far higher rents if they did not have the affordability restrictions required by the program.
-Some owners are now seeking a way to lift the affordability restrictions on their properties even though such action was not contemplated when the property was originally financed with Housing Credit subsidies.
+In many markets, Housing Credit properties could demand far higher rents if they did not have the affordability restrictions required by the program.
+Some owners have sought a way to lift the affordability restrictions on their properties even though such action was not contemplated when the property was originally financed with Housing Credit subsidies.
 These owners did not build Housing Credit properties on the basis that they would be able to get out of the affordability restrictions after 15 years because at the time of construction, there was no expectation the statutory formula would result in an above-market price, and thus function as an "opt-out."
 This was an after-the-fact realization.